ralgar/docs.ralgar.dev/docs/homelab/kubernetes.md

    kubectl get pods -A
    ```

-   You should see Flux working to deploy applications.
+   You should see Flux working to deploy the cluster applications.

 ## Making changes